11 Best Nail Care Products

 See which top-rated products really come in handy (wink) for your nails

-Since you've been so honest, we'll do the same -- thanks to hundreds of women across web, we've drummed up a foolproof list of the best nail products on the market, which just happen to be insanely cheap.
+Since you've been so honest, we'll do the same -- thanks to hundreds of women across web, we've drummed up a foolproof list of the best nail products on the market.
 Finally, winning the battle against those little troublemakers is at your fingertips.

 Susan Nam, celebrity manicurist and owner of Polished Beauty Bar in New York City, weighs in on the truth behind nail care: